piyushdivyankar1994/DDP-12D110009/README.md

 ### Incomplete Tasks
 1. **Unable to go from crystal coordinate system to lattice index.
 This makes us unable to compute energy.**
 2. EAM energy computation block

+## 15 June 2016

+### Incomplete tasks completed
+1. One to one mapping from array to lattice achieved with periodic boundary condition

+### Incomplete Tasks
+1. EAM energy computation block

+These tasks represent minimum requirement for a Monte-Carlo simulation.
+After this is achieved, test runs can start.